-The Jones lab at the Friedrich Miescher Laboratory located on the Max Planck Campus, Tübingen, Germany, is looking for up to three talented bioinformaticians/computer scientists/evolutionary genomicists to work on cutting edge genomics projects.
+The Chan Lab at the Friedrich Miescher Laboratory located on the Max Planck Campus, Tübingen, Germany, is looking for up to three talented bioinformaticians/computer scientists/evolutionary genomicists to work on cutting edge genomics projects.
 The positions are available for an initial 2 years (Postdocs) or the duration of the PhD projects.

-We work at the cross-section between functional and evolutionary genomics with the aim of understanding the molecular basis of phenotypic variation, adaptation and speciation in stickleback fish.
-The Jones Lab is funded by the Max Planck Society, German Research Council and holds a prestigious European Research Council Consolidator Grant.
+We work at the cross-section between functional and evolutionary genomics with the aim of understanding the molecular basis of phenotypic variation, adaptation and speciation in mice and other vertebrate systems.
+The Chan Lab is funded by the Max Planck Society and holds a prestigious European Research Council Starting Grant.

 We are looking to recruit talented and motivated team members to analyse existing datasets (including DNA-, RNA-, ChIP-Seq, 4C).
 You will work closely with other wet-lab members with a focus on development of pipelines and analysis of exciting genomic datasets for the projects outlined below.
 Where applicable you may also participate actively in wet-lab data generation using our established high-throughput robotics platforms.

 Our partner the Jones Lab is also currently offering 3 Postdoc/PhD positions.

 1. Systems biology of evolution in mice [more information]

 We have a number of mapping panels and resources, ranging from large Faroese wild mice, including whole-body morphometrics measurements, to innovative “in vitro” crosses derived from mouse interspecific hybrid stem cells.
 Using these resources we aim to understand the genetic architecture for adaptive traits and the evolution of gene regulatory networks.